 IntelliJ IDEA is a generalist IDE with plugins for specific platforms.
 This tool was launched back in 2001 by JetBrains.
-It is built on Java and can be used for creating code for virtually any platform via plugins.
+It is built on Java and can be used by developers to create code for virtually any platform via plugins.

-IntelliJ IDEA is a good alternative to Android Studio.
+IntelliJ IDEA is a good alternative to Android Studio and is popular among tools for Android app development.
 Of course, it is not Android-specific, so it may present some limitations in the development process.
 The fun fact is – Android Studio is based on IntelliJ IDEA, so these tools are quite similar in their essence.

 Some useful IntelliJ IDEA’s features to consider are:

 The system suggests only classes, variables, fields, and methods, expected in a particular context.

 - Instant code analysis